 At the end of the evening, Monsieur Malraux whispered a promise to Jacqueline Kennedy that he would send to her France's most famous cultural treasure, the Mona Lisa , to be displayed at the National Gallery in Washington.
 Jacqueline Kennedy wore this shantung silk gown, designed by Guy Douvier for Christian Dior, at the White House dinner honoring French Minister of Culture André Malraux.

 Jacqueline Kennedy's work to restore the rooms and furnishings of the White House transformed it from a place where the president worked and lived into what she called "an emblem of the American Republic."
 This created a stage for the celebration of intellectual and artistic excellence.
 No event exemplified her work more than the dinner held to honor the 49 living Nobel Prize Winners of the Western Hemisphere on April 29, 1962.
 In his toast to the honored guests that evening,

 President Kennedy noted that it was "the most extraordinary collection of talent, of human knowledge, that has ever been gathered together at the White House with the possible exception of when Thomas Jefferson dined alone."
 That evening, Jacqueline Kennedy wore this pleated celadon silk jersey evening dress designed by Oleg Cassini.

-The exhibit also features copies of remarks made at dinners by President Kennedy with his own handwritten notes, and examples of table settings used at dinners in the Kennedy White House.
-In addition, the exhibit includes Mrs. Kennedy's handwritten memos and letters regarding entertainment, guest lists, image seating plans , menus, table settings and flower arrangements which illustrate her personal involvement and attention to detail in planning the events.
+The exhibit also featured copies of remarks made at dinners by President Kennedy with his own handwritten notes, and examples of table settings used at dinners in the Kennedy White House.
+In addition, the exhibit included Mrs. Kennedy's handwritten memos and letters regarding entertainment, guest lists, image seating plans, menus, table settings, and flower arrangements which illustrated her personal involvement and attention to detail in planning the events.